Vitamin E and Selenium: Antioxidants for Raw-Fed Dogs

 What is the NRC 2006 antioxidant target?

-Preventative health floors.
-The NRC 2006 recommends at least 30 IU of Vitamin E and 0.1 mg of Selenium per 1,000 kcal.
-Reaching these levels is exclusively how you protect against chronic inflammation.
-Raw & Well ensures you hit these benchmarks using whole-food data, not guesswork.
+NRC 2006 recommends at least 30 IU of Vitamin E and 0.1 mg of Selenium per 1,000 kcal.
+Reaching these benchmarks is the only way to protect your dog against chronic inflammation.
+Raw & Well ensures you hit these targets using actual clinical data, not guesswork.

 From Anxiety to Confidence: Your Next Step